 Art & Heritage Center

-The Art and Heritage Center is a hub for the arts, culture, and history in Windsor, Colorado.
-The Art and Heritage Center hosts a number of exhibitions throughout the year and is home to the majority of programs presented by the Culture Division.
+The Art & Heritage Center is a hub for the arts, culture and history in Windsor, Colorado.
+The Art & Heritage Center hosts a number of exhibitions throughout the year and is home to the majority of programs presented by Windsor Culture and the Town of Windsor Museums.

 Check out what’s currently on display!